Let’s face it.

 To identify a person’s most likely DISC style, you can use the graph above and ask Two Powerful Questions.
 This short, two-minute video shows you how.

 If you feel torn when answering the two questions, don’t worry.
-I have a FREE DISC Styles Mini-Course for you to help you dig a little deeper.
-It includes detailed information on what to look for when assessing the responses to the Two Powerful Questions.
+I have a FREE DISC Styles Mini-Course for you to help you dig deeper into the DISC Model.

 The DISC Assessment

 Observations and analysis can give you a good indication of people’s DISC styles.
 However, the DISC assessment is the most reliable way to identify DISC styles in the workplace.

 The assessment only takes about 10 to 15 minutes to complete and yields a robust report that can be used to improve communication and workplace relationships.